cmihai/docktree/README.rst

     IMAGE       show only parents and children of IMAGE

 Optional arguments:
-    -h, --help  show this help message and exit
+    -h, --help       show this help message and exit -s, --show-size  show the virtual size of each layer

 Usage example:
 ::